Billikens in the Pros

 Bill McDermott – A midfielder for the Bills’ 1967 and 1969 national champions, McDermott has been an MLS analyst for ESPN and ABC-TV soccer telecasts.

-In addition to owning a graphic design firm, McDermott is an analyst for Columbus Crew games and serves as the Billikens’ public address announcer at men’s and women’s soccer matches.
+In addition to owning a graphic design firm, McDermott serves as the Billikens’ public address announcer at men’s and women’s soccer matches.
+In 2015, it was announced he would be the voice of the new USL pro team St. Louis, Saint Louis FC.

 Matt McKeon – The Missouri Athletic Club’s National Player of the Year in 1995, McKeon was called up to the U.S. National Team in the summer of 1999 and played well in the Confederation’s Cup in Mexico.
 “The Train” established himself as one of the most commanding midfield presences in MLS.
 He played a major role in the Wizards’ 2000 MLS championship run and played in Kansas City through 2001.